hamidb/CarND-Udacity/CarND-BehavioralCloning-P3-solution/README.md

 ```
 lr=1e-4, beta_1=0.9, beta_2=0.999, epsilon=1e-08, decay=0.0
 ```
-We then used Keras's `.fit_generator()` method to have batch training with batch size of 64 sampes.
+We then used Keras's `.fit_generator()` method to have batch training with batch size of 128 samples.

 ## Testing
 Testing can be performed by running `drive.py` script given saved h5 files as follows: